Robust Reasoning Benchmark: Methodology

-\subsection{Methodology}
+\section{Methodology}

-\textbf{Dataset Preprocessing and Sanitization} To ensure our evaluation strictly measures mathematical reasoning and avoid introducing low-level parsing or tokenizer artifacts, we apply a preprocessing pipeline to AIME 2024~\cite{aime_2024}.
+\paragraph{Dataset Preprocessing and Sanitization.} To ensure our evaluation strictly measures mathematical reasoning and avoid introducing low-level parsing or tokenizer artifacts, we apply a preprocessing pipeline to AIME 2024~\citep{aime_2024} and AIME 2025~\citep{aime_2025} datasets.
 String reversals can create executable escape sequences.
 For instance, if a variable is enclosed in escaped parentheses, e.g., \verb|\(b\)|, character reversal yields \verb|\)\b(\|.
 During string rendering, \verb|\b| may be interpreted as a backspace, thereby silently deleting the preceding character.
 To eliminate information loss, we apply three preprocessing steps to all problem statements prior to transformation.
-For completeness, we apply these steps to the baseline as well. \textbf{LaTeX Comment Removal:} We strip all inline LaTeX comments. \textbf{Newline Flattening:} We replace all newline characters with a semicolon followed by a space (\verb|;|).
-This preserves the logical segmentation of the text while preventing spatial layout anomalies that can confuse the model's spatial attention during transformation reversal. \textbf{Escape Sequence Neutralization:} We systematically insert a space between backslashes and specific characters (\verb|n, t, b, r, a, f|) to neutralize the accidental formation of control characters during string reversal.
+For completeness, we apply these steps to the baseline as well. \emph{LaTeX Comment Removal:} We strip all inline LaTeX comments. \emph{Newline Flattening:} We replace all newline characters with a semicolon followed by a space (\verb|;|).
+This preserves the logical segmentation of the text while preventing spatial layout anomalies that can confuse the model's spatial attention during transformation reversal. \emph{Escape Sequence Neutralization:} We systematically insert a space between backslashes and specific characters (\verb|n, t, b, r, a, f|) to neutralize the accidental formation of control characters during string reversal.
 These sanitization steps are semantically invariant; they do not meaningfully alter the mathematical problem and are trivial for a human reader to parse and ignore.
+We apply these steps to all transformations, including the baseline.